EnigmaDamn/pyffmpeg-wiki/FFprobe.md

 ```shell
 > 00:04:32:32
 ```
-NB: The above is just for illustration
+NB: The above is just for illustration.